 And then there are the other kinds of cover letters.
 The ones chock full of TMI, or that generally just miss the mark.

-I got to thinking about this while shuffling through cover letters (I've read through a lot of cover letters in my various HR jobs over the
+I got to thinking about this while shuffling through cover letters (I've read through a lot of cover letters in my various HR jobs over the years), and decided to compile a list of the most bizarre blunders I've come across.

 Not a great way to start a cover letter.
 Although I appreciate a story with added suspense, it’s best to be straightforward when describing your experience.